AgungDanuWijaya/netDFT/README.md

 		"host": "your_ip_database and ssh serve",
 		"user": "your ssh user",
 		"user_db": "your_mysql_user",
-		"pass": "your_database_and_ssh pass, please make same database and ssh password ", "key": "/root/.ssh/known_hosts"
+		"pass": "your_database_and_ssh pass, please make same database and ssh password in all computer", "key": "/root/.ssh/known_hosts"
 	},